 Treat spider veins and reticular veins of the legs with sclerotherapy injections without surgery or downtime in Columbus, OH.

-Why chose Dr Centeno & Dr Shah for your spider or reticular vein treatments?
+Why chose Dr Shah for your spider or reticular vein treatments?

-- Dr Centeno and Dr Shah are board certified Plastic Surgeons and trained as General Surgeons with extensive experience in Vascular Surgery before specializing in cosmetic Plastic Surgery
+- Dr. Shah is a board certified Plastic Surgeon who trained as a General Surgeon with extensive experience in Vascular Surgery before specializing in cosmetic Plastic Surgery

 - Treating spider veins looks deceptively simple, but an understanding of the underlying causes of the problem leads to a better result